ava-labs/avalanche-docs/docs/subnets/install-avalanche-cli.md

-# Avalanche-CLI Installation
+# Install Avalanche-CLI

 ## Compatibility

-The tool has been tested on Linux and Mac.
+Avalanche-CLI runs on Linux and Mac.
 Windows is currently not supported.

 ## Prerequisites